V4NSH4J/discord-mass-DM-GO/README.md

 #### Q: Channel verification too high?
 A: This happens in a few scenerios.
 You're trying to use unverified tokens to DM in a server which needs Phone/Email verification OR you're trying to use email verified tokens in a server which requires phone verification.
 This may also happen if the server has a 10 minute wait time before you can interact in it, to verify, login into a token and see.
 It may also happen if for some reason, DMDGO failed to bypass the token which it does automatically.

+#### Q: Invalid character `e` looking for beginning of value error code: 1015
+A: Cloudflare Error 1015 is an IP Based Rate limit.
+You have to use proxies/ VPN to get around it